-- The Haunt of Edgemont – A first-rate haunted house at a family’s house at 3414 Emerald Drive in North Vancouver.
+- The Haunt of Edgemont – a first-rate haunted house at a family’s house at 3414 Emerald Drive in North Vancouver.
 Also right near Edgemont Village, the place features movie-set-quality Halloween scenes in the garden, a couple of sheds, their basement and front yard.
 Admission is free, but donations for the BC Professional Firefighters Burn Fund are appreciated.
-In 2018 it’s open to the public between Friday October 12th and Halloween night from 6:30 to 9:30 pm on weekday evenings and from noon until 9:30 pm on Saturdays and Sundays.
+In 2019 it is open to the public between Friday October 11th and Halloween night from 6:30 to 9:30 pm on weekday evenings and from noon until 9:30 pm on Saturdays and Sundays.

 Surrey Haunted Attractions

-- Halloween Pumpkin Express – Child-friendly miniature train rides at Bear Creek Park in Surrey from 10 am until 4:30 pm for the last three or so weeks of October.
-Cost is around $11.
-The Haunted Forest Scream Train is at the same place, costs about $2 more, runs from 6:30 to 10 pm and includes really frightening stuff.
+- Halloween Pumpkin Express – child-friendly miniature train rides at Bear Creek Park in Surrey happen from about 10 am until 4:30 pm for the majority of October.
+Cost is generally around $11.
+The Haunted Forest Scream Train is at the same place, costs about $2 more, usually runs from 6:30 to 10 pm and includes really frightening stuff.
 If you like scary haunted houses, you’ll love the Scream Train!

 Vancouver Haunted Attractions

-- Stanley Park Ghost Train – family-friendly miniature train rides daily during the last half or so of October.
+- Stanley Park Ghost Train – family-friendly miniature train rides run daily during the last half or so of October.
 It’s not a haunted house, but it is haunted and good for children.

-- Fright Nights – Multiple haunted house attractions and over 15 rides at the PNE’s Playland at 2901 East Hastings Street.
-Tickets range from about $25 to $45 or more for general admission at the gate depending on the date, or slightly cheaper if purchased online or at 7-11 stores.
-Admission with Rapid Pass costs between about $65 and $105 or so at the gate and gives you priority access in the lineups.
-Open the last three weeks of October most days except Mondays from 7 pm until 11 pm on the first weekend and 7 pm until midnight or later the rest of the month.
+- Fright Nights – multiple haunted house attractions and around 20 rides at the PNE’s Playland at 2901 East Hastings Street.
+In 2019, tickets range from about $27 to $47 for general admission at the gate depending on the date, or slightly cheaper if purchased online or at 7-11 stores.
+Admission with Rapid Pass cost between about $69 and $109 or so at the gate and gives you priority access in the lineups.
+They are open October 4th-6th, 11th-13th, 16th-20th and 23rd-31st from 7 pm until 11 pm on the first weekend and 7 pm until midnight or later the rest of the month.
 For a description of each of Playland’s 8 different haunted houses, click Fright Nights Haunted Houses Reviews.